Other details include:

 Audition Video Sections (Introduction and Music Performance):

-- Introduction - Start your video by introducing yourself; your name, where you are from, the high school you attend(ed), your desired instrument placement in RBB, and what degree you will be working towards at CMU.
+- Introduction - Start your video by introducing yourself; your name, where you are from, the high school you attend(ed), your desired instrument placement in RBB or MBB, and what degree you will be working towards at CMU.
 Then, tell us something about yourself - a unique skill, why you want to be in the RBB, or something fun.
-Speak loud, clearly, and with energy...as an RBB performer would on stage!
+Speak loud, clearly, and with energy...as an RBB or MBB performer would on stage!

 - Music Performance -

-- Winds - if you don't' see a part for your instrument (i.e. no alto sax for Brooklyn, no e-bass for Hot Time), then create a part that fits your instrument and appropriate range, while still maintains the written key.
+- Winds/Keyboard/Guitar/Bass - If you don't' see a part for your instrument (i.e. no guitar, keyboard or e-bass for Hot Time, no Mellophone or guitar for Grape Lemonade), then create a part that fits your instrument, performance ability, and appropriate range, while still maintains the written key.
 In other words, transpose or adjust to fit your instrument as needed.

 - Something else - You choose!
 Ex: 1) Improvisation to a recorded background or 'jam' track, or 2) your favorite transcription of a solo by a professional artist, or 3) something you can do on your instrument that you think 'stands-out' or set you apart from other auditionees (i.e range or extended technique).